naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Booster/README.md

 # WP Revenue Booster

-Automatically optimize ad placement, affiliate links, and upsell offers to maximize revenue on every page.
+Boost your WordPress site revenue with smart affiliate, coupon, and sponsored content placement.

 ## Features
+- Admin dashboard to manage affiliate links, coupons, and sponsored content
+- Shortcode support for manual placement
+- Automatic smart content injection on single posts
-- Insert custom ad code after content
+- Easy JSON-based content management
-- Add affiliate links to posts
-- Display upsell text or offers
-- Easy-to-use admin settings

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory.
+1. Upload the plugin folder to your `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Settings > Revenue Booster to configure your ad code, affiliate link, and upsell text.
+3. Go to Settings > Revenue Booster to configure your content

 ## Setup
-- Enter your ad code (e.g., Google AdSense) in the Ad Code field.
-- Add your affiliate link in the Affiliate Link field.
+- Add your affiliate links, coupons, and sponsored content as JSON arrays in the admin settings
-- Enter any upsell text or offer in the Upsell Text field.
+- Use the shortcode `[revenue_booster type="affiliate"]` to display specific content
+- Smart content will automatically appear on single posts

 ## Usage
-Once configured, the plugin will automatically insert your ad code, affiliate link, and upsell text at the end of every post or page.
+- Manage all monetization content from one dashboard
+- Customize content for different post types or categories
+- Monitor and update offers without touching code

 ## Support
-For support, please contact the plugin developer.
+For support, visit the plugin page or contact the developer.